pkinetic4-web/Law-of-Dependent-Resonance/README.md

 ​Review SIMULATION_INPUTS.txt for the potential energy definitions.
 ​Contribute: Fork this repo, refine the math, and share your results.
 ​"The world has enough billionaires.
 It needs more Architects."

+"Open to technical consultation and architectural collaboration." pkinetic4@gmail.com